jackyzha0/jackyzha0.github.io/content/posts/towards-data-neutrality.md

 ## Why not use blockchains?
 I admit that it is true that [[thoughts/blockchain|blockchain]] actually solves most of these problems.
 Blockchain approaches have great approaches to solving both identity and availability through a combination of wallet addresses and token [[thoughts/incentives|incentive]] mechanisms.
 Yet, they solve it in a way that leaves much to be desired.

 Blockchain causes a whole new set of problems that makes it quite cumbersome to build on top of it.
-Some of the core problems that I have personally seen include
+Some of the core problems that I have personally seen include:
 - Lack of ability to store large files on-chain in a cost-effective manner
 - Massively reduced speed and efficiency (the global Ethereum computer operates at roughly the speed of a Raspberry Pi)
 - High latency for transactions and finality (not to mention transaction + gas fees but I am assuming these will be negligible at some point down the line)